aeiryparbhat74-ai/IBM-CS-AI/README.md

 # IBM-CS-AI
-This is the main repo as food recomendation
+This is the main repo as basic coder